-The AUM Nursing Care Center is open from 8 a.m. until 5 p.m.
+The AUM Student Health Services Clinic is open from 8 a.m. until 5 p.m.
 Monday through Friday, and appointments are available at set times when classes are in session.
-Students are encouraged to make appointments by calling 244-3281.
+Students are encouraged to make appointments by calling 334-244-3281.

 Health insurance is highly recommended to all students attending AUM to cover accidents and emergency illnesses.
 Those students who are not covered under an insurance program are encouraged to participate in the voluntary low-cost student health insurance program available to enrolled AUM students.
-Additional information can be obtained from the Office of Student Affairs, 244-3620.
-TDD users may call 244-3801.
-Please note: At this time, the Nursing Care Center is only able to accept cash or checks as forms of payment.
+Additional information can be obtained from the Office of Student Affairs, 334-244-3620.
+TDD users may call 334-244-3801.
+Note: At this time, Student Health Services is only able to accept cash or checks as forms of payment.

-Office of Student Activities
+Office of Student Life

-The Office of Student Activities provides leadership and coordination for co-curricular programs on campus to enhance and complement the academic experience.
+The Office of Student Life provides leadership and coordination for co-curricular programs on campus to enhance and complement the academic experience.
 These programs include the Student Government Association, Campus Activities Board, fraternities and sororities, registration of student organizations, service to the community and event authorization.
-Students wishing to receive information about campus life or establishing a new student organization should visit the Office of Student Activities, 102 Taylor Center, 334-244-3279.
+Students wishing to receive information about campus life or establishing a new student organization should visit the Office of Student Life, 334-244-3279.